Automatic tuning in Azure SQL Database

 Automatic tuning identifies CREATE INDEX, DROP INDEX, and FORCE LAST GOOD PLAN recommendations that can optimize your database performance and shows them in Azure portal, and exposes them through T-SQL and REST API.
 To learn more about FORCE LAST GOOD PLAN and configuring automatic tuning options through T-SQL, see Automatic tuning introduces automatic plan correction.

 You can either manually apply tuning recommendations using the portal or you can let Automatic tuning autonomously apply tuning recommendations for you.
 The benefits of letting the system autonomously apply tuning recommendations for you is that it automatically validates there exists a positive gain to the workload performance, and if there is no significant performance improvement detected, it will automatically revert the tuning recommendation.
 Please note that in case of queries affected by tuning recommendations that are not executed frequently, the validation phase can take up to 72 hrs by design.

-In case you are manually applying tuning recommendations, the automatic performance validation, and reversal mechanisms are not available.
-In addition, manually applied recommendations will remain active and shown in the list of recommendations for 24-48 hrs. before the system automatically withdraws them.
-If you would like to remove a recommendation sooner, you can manually discard it.
+In case you are applying tuning recommendations through T-SQL, the automatic performance validation, and reversal mechanisms are not available.
+Recommendations applied in such way will remain active and shown in the list of tuning recommendations for 24-48 hrs. before the system automatically withdraws them.
+If you would like to remove a recommendation sooner, you can discard it from Azure portal.